itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 Set:
 Operating mode = `Mapping from supplied frozen ledger`

+Use the attached ISM_catalog.json as the authoritative ASD OSCAL ISM catalog.

-Use `Run1_Frozen_Section_Ledger.xlsx` as the authoritative frozen Section Eligibility Ledger and Evidence Cluster Ledger.
+Use Run1_Frozen_Section_Ledger.xlsx as the authoritative frozen Section Eligibility Ledger and Evidence Cluster Ledger.

-Do not re-extract Doco.
+Do not attach, inspect, read, parse, OCR, search or re-extract the original Doco.

 Do not rebuild the section ledger.

+Do not reinterpret section headings.

+Do not reclassify section eligibility.

+Do not create, rename, replace or modify any SEL-* Ledger Row IDs.

-Do not create new Evidence Cluster IDs.
+Do not create, rename, replace or modify any EC-* Evidence Cluster IDs.

+Copy the Section Eligibility Ledger and Evidence Cluster Ledger worksheets from Run1_Frozen_Section_Ledger.xlsx into the output workbook unchanged, except for workbook styling or formatting.

-Perform the mapping pass only and create the Excel workbook output.
+Perform the mapping pass only from the supplied frozen ledger and selected catalog.

-Save the workbook as:
+Create the Excel workbook output and save it as:

-`Run2_Mapping_Baseline.xlsx`
+Run2_Mapping_Baseline.xlsx
 ```

 Download the ISM mapping output and save it as: